ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ```
 * Help views for keyboard shortcuts and typed markdown-to-rich-text conversions?
 * CSS styling colors with text selection in markdown editor (EasyMDE) need fixing (especially dark mode).
+* Scroll sync doesn't work on startup if mouse cursor hasn't been moved yet (i.e., scroll was done first).
+* Do sync scroll based on line number?
+* Transition artifacts when opening/closing markdown sidebar (due to adjust editor spacing).
+* Can't scroll in whitespace margins of markdown editor in full page mode.

 ## Editing